Assets Admin Setup Guide (Beta)

 On the Types tab, click Create Type.

-Enter the asset information.
-Fields marked with an asterisk are mandatory.
+Enter the asset type information.

 Name: A descriptive name for the asset category.
-For example, "HVAC Equipment".
+For example, 'HVAC Equipment'.

-ID: A unique alphanumeric ID.
-It's best practice to use a separator for different hierarchy levels.
-For example, "HVAC.CHLR" for a chiller within the HVAC type.
+Note: It's best practice to use a separator for different hierarchy levels.
+For example, "HVAC.CHLR" for a chiller within the HVAC type. -

 Description: Add more context about the asset type.